EdgeNet-project/edgenet-legacy-2024/docs/tutorials/cluster_role_request.md

 kubectl create -f ./clusterrolerequest.yaml --kubeconfig ./edgenet.cfg
 ```

-### Wait for approval and receive of your corresponding permissions
+### Wait for approval and receive your corresponding permissions

 At this point, the EdgeNet central administrators will, if needed, contact you, and, provided everything is in order, approve your role request.
 Upon approval, you will receive an email that confirms that your registration is complete and contains your user information.